sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupwindowsfeatures.md

 # WindowsFeatures

-`WindowsFeatures` specifies whether to show entry points for Internet Explorer®, Media Center, Windows® Media Player, and Windows Mail.
+`WindowsFeatures` specifies whether to show entry points for Internet Explorer®, Media Center, Windows Media Player, and Windows Mail.

 **Important**
 Using these settings to remove components that do not exist in the image will cause Windows Setup to fail.